xamoom/xamoom-ios-sdk/README.md

 Here we are calling the **system()** function of XMMEnduserApi.
 You are either getting back the System or an Error from the function.

-For more detailed description for all of our API Calls, check [API Model Specifications](https://github.com/xamoom/xamoom.github.io/wiki/API-Model-Specifications) and [XMMEnduserApi documentation](https://github.com/xamoom/xamoom-ios-sdk/wiki/XMMEnduserApi-Documentation).
+For more detailed description for all of our API Calls, check [API Model Specifications](https://github.com/xamoom/xamoom.github.io/wiki/API-Model-Specifications) and [XMMEnduserApi](https://github.com/xamoom/xamoom-ios-sdk/blob/master/XamoomSDK/Classes/XMMEnduserApi.h).

 # XMMContentBlocks